Nikica Jelavić

-Nikica Jelavić (/hr/; born 27 August 1985) is a Croatian football manager and former professional footballer who played as a forward.
-He is currently the manager of Croatian Football League club Lokomotiva.
+Nikica Jelavić (/hr/; born 27 August 1985) is a Croatian football manager and former professional player who played as a forward.
+He is the manager of Croatian Football League club Lokomotiva.

 Jelavić began his career with Croatian side Hajduk Split of the Prva HNL in 2002, before moving to Belgian Pro League club Zulte Waregem in 2007.
 A year later, he moved to Austrian Bundesliga club Rapid Wien.
 In 2010, he was signed by Rangers, with whom he won the Scottish Premier League and the Scottish League Cup in his first season.
 He moved to England with Everton in January 2012, and Hull City two years later.

 Jelavić is a former Croatian international, debuting in 2009 and retiring in 2014.
 He represented the country at UEFA Euro 2012 and the 2014 FIFA World Cup.

 Club career

 Early career

 Jelavić was born in Čapljina, SR Bosnia and Herzegovina, SFR Yugoslavia and started his youth career at his local side GOŠK Gabela, which plays in the Bosnian league system.
 His career took a more serious turn when he moved to the nearby cross-border club in Croatia, NK Neretva from the town of Metković, managed by Branko Gutić.